 THREAD 1: COLLABORATION BETWEEN HUMANS AND GEOLOGIC FORCES

 Human systems have surpassed geologic forces in that they move natural materials faster and farther than nature does on it's own.
 This opens the prospect of collaborating with geology in a productive way.
-We already "collaborate" in a malicious way - when our activities trigger ecological destruction, or in bizarre scenarios like beach fires melting ocean pollution plastic and filling the vesicles of basalt lava with molten plastic to become what geologists now call "plastiglomerate" an anthropogenic rock.
+We already "collaborate" in a malicious way - when our activities trigger ecological destruction, or in bizarre scenarios like beach fires melting ocean pollution plastic and filling the vesicles of basalt lava with molten plastic to become what geologists now call "plastiglomerate" (a new anthropogenic rock).
 What I'm after is priming landscapes for collaborations across time scales in a way that references the systems that accelerated global warming and delayed the next ice age.
 These sites of priming are simultaneously memorials, warnings, and sites of hopefulness.
 Humans are great at mark-making, but that is still one place where I think nature has us beat.
 If we take our scale and combine it with nature's skill, we can make something beautiful together.

 THREAD 2: THE BODY, PROPRIOCEPTION, ATTENTION, & THE SENSES